metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-freeze-sol-payment.md

 ## Stop Freezing NFTs

-It is possible to stop the freezing of NFTs withing a Freeze Sol Payment guard.
-In other words, new minted NFTs will no longer be frozen but **existing Frozen NFTs will remain frozen**.
+It is possible to stop the freezing of NFTs within a Freeze Sol Payment guard.
+In other words, new-minted NFTs will no longer be frozen but **existing Frozen NFTs will remain frozen**.

 There are several ways of achieving this, which can be separated into two categories:
 - ☀️ **Can Thaw**: Existing Frozen NFTs can be thawed by anyone using the `thaw` path of the route instruction.
-- ❄️ **Cannot Thaw**: Existing Frozen NFTs cannot be thawed yet and we have to wait for one "Can Thaw" conditions to be met.
+- ❄️ **Cannot Thaw**: Existing Frozen NFTs cannot be thawed yet and we have to wait for one "Can Thaw" condition to be met.

 With that in mind, here is the exhaustive list of ways to stop freezing NFTs and whether or not each of them allows thawing existing Frozen NFTs:
 - The Candy Machine has minted out → ☀️ **Can Thaw**.